YounG-0516/xv6-6.S081/README.md

 # LAB6：Copy-on-Write Fork for xv6

-> To start the lab, switch to the trap branch
+> To start the lab, switch to the cow branch
 >
 > ```c
 > $ git fetch